-Non-profit law firms in Tennessee may be able to help you in cases that involve government assistance programs, Much of the advice from a lawyer will have to do with applying for benefits.
+Non-profit law firms in Tennessee will be able to help you apply for government assistance programs, Much of the advice from a lawyer will have to do with applying for benefits.
 Get help in learning about health or medical issues, as well as maintaining income.

 - Federal or State government food stamp or TANF eligibility issues.

 - Help with a Social Security or Supplemental Security initial disability claim that has not yet been seen by a judge.
 Find how to get help with disability claims from lawyers as well as advocates.

 - Get free legal advice to help with a TennCare claim for a child(ren) in state custody.